Tuition for Credit Courses for 2022-23

 |Adult Basic Skills classes

 Tuition Waiver for Students Age 65 and Up

 Students age 65 and up are eligible for a tuition waiver for credit classes based on the following conditions:

 - The student must be an Oregon resident.

 - The student must be age 65 and up at the beginning of the term in which the course is offered.

-- A current application and application fee payment must be on file; for term specific application deadlines, see the academic calendar - important dates by term.
+- A current application and application fee payment must be on file; for term specific application deadlines, see the academic calendar.

 - The tuition waiver is valid for eight or fewer credits per term.

 - The student is auditing the course(s).

 - Space is available in the course(s).
 The student may add courses under this policy only during the first two weeks of the term; instructor permission is required.

 - The student is responsible for all fees (application fee, student fees, course fees, etc.).